 The core concept behind AI is decision making.
 To execute these choices, the intelligent system needs to be able to affect the entities using the AI system.
 You can organize this execution in either an “AI push” or an “entity pull” strategy.

 AI push systems tend to isolate the AI system as a separate element of the game architecture.
 Such a strategy often takes on the form a separate thread or threads in which the AI spends its time calculating the best choices given the game options.
 When the AI makes a decision, that decision is then broadcast to the entities involved.
 This approach works best in real-time strategy games, where the AI is concerned with the big picture.

 Entity pull systems work best for games with simple entities.
 In these games, the entities call on the AI system when the entity “thinks,” or updates itself.
 This approach works very well in systems with large numbers of entities that do not need to think very often, such as shooters.
-This system can also benefit from multi-threading techniques, but it requires some extra planning (for details see the article on Multithreaded AI by Orion Granatir.

 For the AI to make meaningful decisions, it needs some way of perceiving its environment.
 In simpler systems, this perception can be a simple check on the position of the player entity.
 As systems become more demanding, entities need to identify key features of the game world, such as viable paths to walk through, cover-providing terrain, and areas of conflict.